-The maximum number of Common Shares issuable under the LTIP and pursuant to any other security based compensation arrangement of the Company cannot exceed 7.5% of the issued and outstanding Common Shares from time to time on a non-diluted basis (being an aggregate of 2,308,701 Common Shares as of December 31, 2022).
+The maximum number of Common Shares issuable under the LTIP and pursuant to any other security based compensation arrangement of the Company cannot exceed 7.5% of the issued and outstanding Common Shares from time to time on a non-diluted basis (being an aggregate of 2,309,070 Common Shares as of December 31, 2023).

-As of December 31, 2022, there were 57,109 Common Shares subject to Awards under the LTIP and 114,397 Options outstanding under the LTIP (representing in the aggregate 0.56% of the Common Shares outstanding as of December 31, 2022).
-In addition there were 1,000,000 Options outstanding under the Legacy Option Agreements (representing 3.25% of the Common Shares outstanding as of December 31, 2022).
-As a result, there are 1,137,195 Common Shares available for issuance under the LTIP (representing 3.69% of the Common Shares as of December 31, 2022).
-No more options are being issued under any Legacy Option Agreements.
+As at December 31, 2023, there were 114,397 Options (representing in aggregate, 0.37% of the Common Shares outstanding as of December 31, 2023), 10,573 RSUs (representing in aggregate, 0.03% of the Common Shares outstanding as of December 31, 2023), and 77,896 DSUs (representing in aggregate, 0.25% of the Common Shares outstanding as of December 31, 2023) granted under the LTIP and 1,000,000 Options issued and outstanding under the Legacy Option Agreements (collectively representing approximately 3.91% of the issued and outstanding Common Shares as of December 31, 2023).
+As a result, there are 1,106,204 Common Shares available for issuance under the LTIP (representing 3.59% of the Common Shares as of December 31, 2023).
+No further options will be issued under any Legacy Option Agreements.

-Common Shares that are subject to any grants of Awards (or portions thereof) that have vested and been settled, or have expired or been canceled, will automatically become available for new grants under the LTIP.
-In addition, the number of Common Shares subject to any Award (or portions thereof) that the Company settles in cash (in lieu of settlement in Common Shares) will automatically become available for new grants under the LTIP.
+If the LTIP Resolution is approved at the Meeting, Common Shares that are subject to any grants of Awards (or portions thereof) that have vested and been settled, or have expired or been canceled, will automatically become available for new grants under the LTIP.
+In addition, if the LTIP Resolution is approved at the Meeting, the number of Common Shares subject to any Award (or portions thereof) that the Company settles in cash (in lieu of settlement in Common Shares) will automatically become available for new grants under the LTIP.

-The number of Common Shares that may be (i) issued to insiders of the Company within any one-year period, or (ii) issuable to insiders of the Company at any time, in each case, under the LTIP and any other security-based compensation arrangement of the Company, cannot exceed 10% of the Company's issued and outstanding Common Shares from time to time (calculated on a non-diluted basis).
+The number of Common Shares (i) issued to insiders of the Company within any one-year period, or (ii) issuable to insiders of the Company at any time, in each case, under the LTIP and any other security-based compensation arrangement of the Company, cannot exceed 10% of the Company's issued and outstanding Common Shares from time to time (calculated on a non-diluted basis).
 Further, the aggregate number of Common Shares issuable to all non-employee directors of the Company shall not exceed 1% of the Company's issued and outstanding Common Shares from time to time (calculated on a non-diluted basis), and the total annual grant to any one non-employee director cannot exceed a grant value of C\$100,000 of Options and C\$150,000 in total equity, excluding any one-time initial equity grant upon a director joining the Board.
+Options